TabbyML/tabby/website/blog/2023-09-05-deploy-tabby-to-huggingface-space/index.md

 **Everything will be done in the Hugging Face UI.
 No local setup is needed.**

 :::tip
 Looking to quickly start a Tabby instance?
-You can skip the tutorials entirely and simply [duplicate the space](https://huggingface.co/spaces/randxie/tabbyml?duplicate=true).
+You can skip the tutorials entirely and simply create space from [this template](https://huggingface.co/spaces/TabbyML/tabby-template-space?duplicate=true).
 :::

 ### Deep Dive